JohannesRgnr/SPAT_control_plugin/README.md

 ## SPAT Control Plugin

-A small plugin to control the main source parameters for IRCAM Spat and/or Panoramix.
+ Plugin to control the main source parameters for IRCAM Spat and/or Panoramix.

 Allows control via OSC of the following parameters:
 - Source presence